barbell-math/util/src/widgets/README.md

 design of widgets.
 All values that are needed to perform the requested operations will be passed as arguments to the required methods.

-The example below shows how a custom type implementing the partial order widget interface on itself.
+The example below shows a custom type implementing the partial order widget interface on itself.
 Note how the method receivers are not used and the `_` character is used as the method receiver.
 This indicates that it should not be used and is a recommended pattern to follow.